Jane Sisson-Pell, Family Law Barrister

 At every court hearing, the top priority for the judge will be the child’s welfare.
 In some cases, if the child is old enough, the child can be invited to speak to the judge privately and the judge will listen to the child’s views about their relationship with their grandparents.
 The parent(s) may resist the grandparents’ application and therefore success is by no means guaranteed.

 MPs are alive to the issue of grandparents maintaining contact with their grandchildren.
 There was a debate about this pressing issue in the House of Commons at the beginning of May 2018.
 Watch this space!

-Grandparents Plus is a registered national charity which has been established to support grandparents who have lost contact or are looking after their grandchildren on a full time basis.
-Grandparents can access their helpline to obtain support and advice on 0300 123 7015 or at email@example.com.
+Grandparents Plus is a registered national charity which has been established to support grandparents who have lost contact or are looking after their grandchildren on a full-time basis.
+Grandparents can access the following helpline to obtain support and advice on 0300 123 7015 or at email@example.com.

 You will be fully supported and in control of your case at every stage.

 Jane is authorised to practise by the Bar Council and is regulated by the Bar Standards Board.
 She has a right of audience in every court in England and Wales.
 Jane can be contacted via the Bar Council Public Access Register.